-1. While you are at sea, check your forms on a regular basis.
+- 1. Check your forms on a regular basis while you are at sea.
 Your manual should be your constant companion while you are doing paperwork.
 Do not assume that you remember everything that was taught in your training class.
 Consult your manual and be sure that you are right.
-Constant checking of your work will insure that the data you bring back with you will be useful.

-- 2. Use a logbook.
-In it you will want to keep notes, records, calculations, diagrams, etc. If you plan on writing a report on your observer work you will have all the information you need to write a good report.
-If you filled out a logbook write your name, your ship's name, observer cruise number, and the dates you were aboard your ship. - 3.
-You will need to have all forms completed when you come back from sea.
-These are the Haul Summary Form, Species Composition Form, Length Frequency Form and Biological Sample Form. - Other items you may bring back: Gear diagrams Species Identification forms And, if applicable: Salmon scale samples Otolith collections Specimen collection forms Tagged fish forms with fish tags Salmon snouts Sea lion or seal teeth Other biological specimens
+Constant checking of your work will insure that the data you bring back with you will be useful. - 2.
+Use a logbook.
+In it you will want to keep notes, records, calculations, diagrams, etc. Then you will have all the information you need to write a good final report.
+On the cover or first page of your logbook write your name, your ship's name, observer cruise number, and the dates you were aboard your ship. - 3.
+Have all forms completed when you come back from sea.
+These are the Haul Summary Form, Species Composition Form, Length Frequency Form and Biological Sample Form.

+Other items you may bring back:

+- Gear diagrams

+- Species Identification forms

+- And, if applicable:

+Salmon scale samples Otolith collections Specimen collection forms Tagged fish forms with fish tags Salmon snouts Sea lion or seal teeth Other biological specimens